 The tilt/trim gauge monitors the position of the outboard engine.
-The upper range of the gauge indicates the tilt, which is used for shallow water operation, trailering and to keep the gear case out of the water.
+The upper range of the gauge indicates the tilt, which is used for shallow water operation and trailering.
 The lower range indicates the trim position.
-Trim is used to adjust the hull angle while operating your boat on plane.
-Refer to the engine owner's manual for more information on the operation of the outboard power tilt and trim.
+This is the range used to adjust the hull angle while operating your boat on plane.
+Please refer the engine owner's manual for more information on the operation of the outboard power tilt and trim.